Depthkit Studio Expansion

 1. You will now see Depthkit Studio populated in your Package Manager.
 Select this item and expand Sample.
 Import the Depthkit Studio Built-in RP prefab.

 With the Depthkit Studio package, you can get started creating clips immediately in the Build in Render Pipeline.
-If working in HDRP or URP, repeat this process for the Depthkit Shader Graph package.
-If using the Visual Effect Graph, import the Depthkit VFX packages.

 Import Errors